Myth: Skincare in the evening

 Many myths surround the time of darkness between evening and morning.
 And so it is also the case in skincare.
 While the majority of the cosmetics industry has conspired on rich and occlusive night creams, our products aim to support the natural rhythm of the skin.
-And at night, our skin primarily fulfills the function of detoxification; in other words, it gets rid of unwanted substances that need to find their way out.

 What happens to our skin while we are sleeping?